-Once a formal complaint has been filed, the matter may be resolved through an informal resolution which is a process whereby trained staff provide remedies and interventions, at the request of the complainant, which may serve to address the alleged conduct without proceeding to an investigation and adjudication.
+Once a formal complaint has been filed, the matter may be resolved through an informal resolution which is a process whereby the parties agree to resolve the matter through an alternative resolution mechanism, such as restorative practices or mediation, facilitated by trained staff, as described below, often before a formal investigation takes place.
 However, informal resolution will not be used for student complaints against employees under this policy.
 Reports of sexual assault may not be resolved through mediation or informal resolution.
+It is not necessary to pursue Informal Resolution first in order to pursue a Formal Grievance Process.

 Neither party is required to accept responsibility for the alleged conduct in order to proceed with an informal resolution (but certain restorative justice resolution options may require an acceptance of responsibility to be available).
 All parties to the complaint must agree to use of informal resolution, and either party may decide not to proceed with or to end informal resolution in favor of formal resolution at any time.
 The appropriate Title IX Coordinator (or designee) has the discretion to determine whether a complaint is appropriate for an informal resolution and retains discretion to terminate an ongoing informal resolution process at any time.
+The parties may agree, as a condition of engaging in Informal Resolution, that information disclosed during the informal resolution process may not be used as evidence during a Student Respondent Sexual and Gender-Based Misconduct Investigation and Hearing Procedures for the same complaint or another formal complaint involving the same parties and arising from the same allegations unless all parties consent.

 The purpose of an informal resolution is to take appropriate action to address and remedy the alleged behavior, its effects, and/or the complainant's concerns short of the formal resolution process, such as by imposing individual and community interventions and remedies designed to maximize the complainant's access to educational, extra-curricular, and/or employment activities at the University; and/or to address the effects of the respondent's alleged conduct on the larger University community.
 Any combination of interventions and remedies may be utilized, including but not limited to: